-“QUONDONG HOTEL, Thirty-three miles from anywhere.
+“QUONDONG HOTEL, 33 miles from anywhere.
 Half-way house on the Menindee to Broken Hill coach line.”

 – The Sydney Mail, Wednesday, October 26, 1910.

 By MICK ROBERTS ©

-ALL that remains in the arid outback setting of where the Quondong Hotel traded is its rubble, and a resilient lone Pepper Tree, planted by the wife of the first publican.
+ALL that remains in the arid outback setting of where the Quondong Hotel traded is its rubble, and a resilient lone peppercorn tree, planted by Rosetta Sugars, the wife of the first publican, William Sugars.

 The tree is a reminder of a once popular and essential wayside pub that traded for just over a century, shutting its doors in 2000, before it burnt to the ground the following year.

 The Quondong Hotel, a single storey timber and corrugated iron structure, was located 50km south east of Broken Hill on the Menindee Road, on the banks of the mostly dry Stephens Creek.

 The pub was named in honour of the quandong, a small tree that grows in the central deserts and southern areas of Australia.
 The plant is highly prized by indigenous Australians for its fruit, and is also known as native peach.

 There seems to be only one other Australian pub named after the bush tucker tree.
 The other, The Quandongs Hotel operated in the Riverina district of NSW, near Hay, about the same time as its counterpart.

 Our Quondong Hotel though, was a half way coach stop on the 110km journey between Broken Hill and Menindee – a small town on the banks of the Darling River.

 The Quondong Hotel was built and opened by William Sugars on July 28 1891.
 He was born at Holdfast Bay South Australia in 1863.
 Sugars followed his father into the butchery trade before moving to the booming mining town of Broken Hill in NSW at the age of 26 in 1889.